 Independent, external audits are performed to ensure that the District's internal controls, processes, guidelines, and policies are adequate, effective and in compliance with accepted standards for higher education.
 These audits include District operating and voter-approved bond monies.
-Results of these audits are presented to the Board in a public session each year1007.
+Results of these audits are presented to the Board in a public session each year 1007.

-1002 IV.C.1-10 1003 IV.C.1-1 1004 IV.C.1-8 1005 IV.C.1-9 1006 IV.C.1-2 1007 IV.C.1-3 2.
-The governing board acts as a collective entity.
+2. The governing board acts as a collective entity.
 Once the board reaches a decision, all board members act in support of the decision.

-IV.C.2-1 SMCCCD Board of Trustees, Board Policy 1.35 Board Member Conduct IV.C.2-2 SMCCCD Board of Trustees, Board Policy 1.40 Meetings of the Board IV.C.2-3 SMCCCD Board of Trustees Minutes for the annual Board Retreat (April 7, 2018)
+IV.C.2-1 SMCCCD Board of Trustees, Board Policy 1.35 Board Member Conduct

+IV.C.2-2 SMCCCD Board of Trustees, Board Policy

+1.40 Meetings of the Board

+IV.C.2-3 SMCCCD Board of Trustees Minutes for the annual Board Retreat (April 7, 2018)

 Each business matter for review or action by the Board of Trustees is considered in full and openly discussed at board meetings.
-Matters that are confidential in nature are discussed in closed session, with reports out to the public regarding any actions taken during those sessions1008.
+Matters that are confidential in nature are discussed in closed session, with reports out to the public regarding any actions taken during those sessions 1008.
 All votes of the Board take place and decisions are made in public, and most voting matters are resolved unanimously.
 In those instances when a board member holds unique and individual perspectives, viewpoints are shared and votes are taken in the normal course of action.
 After a decision is made, the Board moves forward as a collective entity on all related actions.